tanaysarkar0408/LMS/client/readme.md

-# LMS Student Frontend
+# LMS Student & Educator Frontend

 ## Overview
-This is the student frontend for a Learning Management System (LMS) built using **React**, **Tailwind CSS**, and **Vite**.
-It provides an interface for students to access educational resources, view courses, manage enrollments, and interact with the platform.
+This is the frontend for a Learning Management System (LMS) built using **React**, **Tailwind CSS**, and **Vite**.
+It provides interfaces for both students and educators to interact with the platform.
+Students can access educational resources, view courses, and manage enrollments, while educators can create courses, manage their content, and view enrolled students.
 The project uses React Router for navigation and is styled with Tailwind CSS for a modern, responsive design.

 ## Features
+- **Student Features**:
   - View and enroll in courses
   - Access course details and sections
   - Manage student enrollments
+- **Educator Features**:
+  - Create and add new courses
+  - View and manage their own courses
+  - Access a dashboard for educator-specific actions
+  - View students enrolled in their courses
+- **General Features**:
   - Responsive design with Tailwind CSS
   - Client-side routing with React Router

 ## Tech Stack
 - **React**: JavaScript library for building user interfaces